TEL: 0191 9035664

 Measure each tread and riser, as you would a straight flight.
 Leave the ½ landing, repeat for remaining stairs.

-Much like the ½ landing, the measurements are going to be taking in the full tread and riser calculations.
+Winding stairs, much like the ½ landing, are going to be taking in the full tread and riser calculations.
 We are wanting to determine the width at the widest point.

 That to me sounds complicated, so ill break it down.